lujanfernaud/prevy/README.md

 # Prevy

-The idea behind Prevy is to build private communities that revolve around private events.
+A platform to build private communities that revolve around private events.

+## Demo

+The public demo will be available soon.

+## Built With

+- Ruby on Rails 5
+- Minitest
+- Capybara
+- Coffeescript
+- Devise
+- Pundit
+- Rolify
+- Sucker Punch
+- PG Search
+- Storext
+- ActiveRecord Import
+- Geocoder
+- Leaflet API
+- Cloudinary

+See the [Gemfile](Gemfile) for more information.

 ## Features